Kota Factory: Release

 Kota Factory sponsored with Unacademy in order to promote the series, based on its storyline.
 In December 2018, TVF released the official teaser through its YouTube channel which received wide response from audiences.
 Later, the official trailer of the first season was unveiled on 28 March 2019.
 The series consisting of five episodes was released simultaneously through TVF Play and YouTube from 16 April 2019, with each episode being aired per week.
 The series finale premiered on 14 May 2019.

 After the second season being renewed Netflix acquired the distribution rights of the series; an official announcement regarding Season 2 was made on 3 March 2021, where Netflix released several other original contents in their 2021 slate.
 This marked TVF's second collaboration with the platform after Yeh Meri Family.
 On 30 August 2021, Netflix announced that the second season of the series will premiere on 24 September 2021.

+On 26 September 2021, Raghav Subbu confirmed that the third season was in the works.
+It was confirmed in Feb 2024 when Netflix dropped a first look teaser on their Instagram page.
+It was released on 20 June 2024.